liliiakryvelova/domain_suggestion/README.md

 ## 2. Edge Case Analysis

 ### Discovery Process
-- Edge cases are identified by analyzing the evaluation results in the notebook `02_edge_case_analysis.ipynb`.
+- Edge cases are identified by analyzing evaluation results in the notebook `02_edge_case_analysis.ipynb`.
-- The process includes sorting and filtering domains by low scores and unsafe flags.
+- This involves sorting and filtering domains by low scores and unsafe flags.

 ### Failure Taxonomy
 - Failures are categorized as: